Spanish conquest of the Inca Empire: Arrival of Pizarro

 Francisco Pizarro and his brothers (Gonzalo, Juan, and Hernando) were attracted by the rumors of a rich and fabulous kingdom.
 They had left the then-impoverished Extremadura, like many migrants after them.

 In 1529, Francisco Pizarro obtained permission from the Spanish Monarchy to conquer the land they called Peru.

-According to historian Raúl Porras Barrenechea, Peru is not a Quechuan nor Caribbean word, but Indo-Hispanic or hybrid.
+According to historian Raúl Porras Barrenechea, Peru is not a Quechuan nor Caribbean word, but Indo-European or hybrid.
 Unknown to Pizarro, as he was lobbying for permission to mount an expedition, his proposed enemy was being devastated by the diseases brought to the American continents during earlier Spanish contacts.

 When Pizarro arrived in Peru in 1532, he found it vastly different from when he had been there just five years before.
 Amid the ruins of the city of Tumbes, he tried to piece together the situation before him.
 From two local boys, whom Pizarro had taught how to speak Spanish in order to translate for him, Pizarro learned of the civil war and of the disease that was destroying the Inca Empire.

 After four long expeditions, Pizarro established the first Spanish settlement in northern Peru, calling it San Miguel de Piura.

 When first spotted by the natives, Pizarro and his men were thought to be Viracocha Cuna or "gods".
 The Natives described Pizarro's men to the Inca.
 They said that capito was tall with a full beard and was completely wrapped in clothing.
 The Natives described the men's swords and how they killed sheep with them.
 The men did not eat human flesh, but rather sheep, lamb, duck, pigeons, and deer, and cooked the meat.
 Atahualpa was fearful of what the newly arrived white men were capable of.
-If they were runa quicachac or "destroyers of peoples," then he should flee.
-If they were Viracocha Cuna Runa allichac or "gods who are benefactors of the people," then he should not flee, but welcome them.
+If they were runa quicachac or "destroyers of peoples", then he should flee.
+If they were Viracocha Cuna Runa allichac or "gods who are benefactors of the people", then he should not flee, but welcome them.
 The messengers went back to Tangarala, and Atahualpa sent Cinquinchara, an Orejon warrior, to the Spanish to serve as an interpreter.

 After traveling with the Spanish, Cinquinchara returned to Atahualpa; they discussed whether or not the Spanish men were gods.
 Cinquinchara decided they were men because he saw them eat, drink, dress, and have relations with women.
 He saw them produce no miracles.
 Cinquinchara informed Atahualpa that they were small in number, about 170–180 men, and had bound the Native captives with "iron ropes".
 When Atahualpa asked what to do about the strangers, Cinquinchara advised that they be killed because they were evil thieves who would take whatever they wanted, and were "supai cuna" or "devils".
 He recommended trapping the men inside of their sleeping quarters and burning them to death.